-Each of the metrics - called, DPI, RVPI, net multiple, and net IRR - are calculated independently, so the median is pulled for each of the metrics individually.
+The called, DPI, RVPI, net multiple, and net IRR metrics are calculated independently, so the median is pulled for each of the metrics individually.

-Why doesn't the quartile ranking change for a fund when I change the benchmark criteria on a benchmark search?
+Why doesn't the quartile ranking change for a fund when I change the criteria on a benchmark search?